The Misfortunates

 The Misfortunates (De Helaasheid der Dingen) is a 2009 Belgian comedy-drama film directed by Felix Van Groeningen.
 It is adapted from the 2006 semi-autobiographical novel of the same name by Belgian writer Dimitri Verhulst.
 The film stars Kenneth Vanbaeden, Valentijn Dhaenens, Koen De Graeve, Wouter Hendrickx, Johan Heldenbergh, Bert Haelvoet, and Gilda De Bal.

 Synopsis

-In the 1980s, Gunther Strobbe (Kenneth Vanbaeden) is a thirteen-year-old boy living with his father, Celle (Koen De Graeve), his three uncles Petrol, Breeje, Koen, (Wouter Hendrickx, Johan Heldenbergh, and Bert Haelvoet respectively) and his mother Meetje (Gilda De Bal).
+In the 1980s, Gunther Strobbe (Kenneth Vanbaeden) is a thirteen-year-old boy living with his father, Celle (Koen De Graeve), his three uncles Petrol, Breeje, Koen, (Wouter Hendrickx, Johan Heldenbergh, and Bert Haelvoet respectively) and his grandmother Meetje (Gilda De Bal).
 Celle works part-time as a postman, while his brothers are boozing layabouts who live off their mother's pension.
 The men of this family spend their days drinking beer and eating sausage, breaking things, playing pranks on people, and chasing women.
 In the present day, Gunther has made a career as a writer when his girlfriend suddenly falls pregnant with a son—apprehensive of his new responsibilities, Gunther seeks out his father and his uncles for some advice on fatherhood.